Measurement of the cosmic p+He energy spectrum from 50 GeV to 0.5 PeV with the DAMPE space mission

-\emph{Effective acceptance} - After applying the selection cuts described in the previous section, the efficiencies are computed using MC simulations.
-Their comparison with flight data and subsequent validation is reported in the appendix~(see below).
+\emph{Effective acceptance}.
+After applying the selection cuts described in the previous section, the efficiencies are computed using MC simulations.
+Their comparison with flight data and subsequent validation is reported in the Supplemental Material.
 Afterwards, the effective acceptance (${A^{\rm i}}$) can be evaluated.
 Figure~\ref{fig:acceptance} shows the acceptance of the DAMPE detector as a function of the primary energy, which can be described by the following expression:

-where $G_{\rm gen}$ is the geometrical factor used to generate MC data, $N(E_{\rm T}^{\rm i})$ is the number of MC generated events in the i-th bin of primary energy ($E_{\rm T}$), and $N(E_{\rm T}^{\rm i},\rm sel)$ the number of those MC events surviving the selection cuts.
-This result was found to be independent of the spectral shape or the p/He mixture assumed in the simulation (see the section on the systematic uncertainties evaluation).
+where $G_{\rm gen}$ is the geometrical factor used to generate MC data, $N(E_{\rm T}^{\rm i})$ is the number of MC generated events in the \emph{i}th bin of primary energy ($E_{\rm T}$), and $N(E_{\rm T}^{\rm i},\rm sel)$ the number of those MC events surviving the selection cuts.
+This result was found to be independent of the spectral shape or the \emph{p}/He mixture assumed in the simulation (see the section on the systematic uncertainty evaluation).

-\emph{Background Estimation} - Protons constitute a background for helium, and vice-versa.
+\emph{Background estimation}.
+Protons constitute a background for helium, and vice versa.
 By combining these nuclei in a single spectrum, the remaining background is very low and mainly comprises electrons-positrons and lithium nuclei.
 Electrons and positrons are separated from protons in the BGO calorimeter using shower morphology discrimination.
 A detailed description of the separation of electrons and positrons from protons can be found in~\cite{electrons}.
-For the present analysis, the contamination of electrons in the p+He spectrum is $\sim$0.5$\%$ at 40~GeV of energy deposited in the BGO calorimeter, and it decreases with increasing energy.
-The lithium background is estimated using the template fit of the energy released in the PSD based on MC simulations of proton, helium and lithium.
+For the present analysis, the contamination of electrons in the \emph{p}+He spectrum is $\sim$0.5$\%$ at 40~GeV of energy deposited in the BGO calorimeter, and it decreases with increasing energy.
+The lithium background is estimated using the template fit of the energy released in the PSD based on MC simulations of proton, helium, and lithium.
 The contamination from lithium is lower than 0.3$\%$ up to 10~TeV, and it is $\sim$1.6$\%$ for energies higher than 10~TeV.
-The background from electrons-positrons and lithium is shown is Figure~\ref{fig:BKG} of the appendix.
+The background from electrons-positrons and lithium is shown in Fig.~S5 of the Supplemental Material.